 Once your users are set up with the proper file sharing permissions, you are able to check the activity logs and filter to see what a specific user has done in the account.
 Monitoring session logs for users can be helpful for training, troubleshooting, and managing projects.

-Users play a vital role in any business file transfer account.
-From setting user file sharing permissions to monitoring activity, we want you to have all the tools and all the users you need.
+Users are a vital part of any business file transfer account.
+From setting user file sharing permissions to monitoring activity, we want you to have all the tools and the ability to create the users you need.

 Make sure you are getting exactly what your business needs with unlimited users for your file sharing account.
-ExaVault offers unlimited users so you can get more done.
+With no per-user fees you can get more done.
 Create additional logins at no additional cost to allow all of your employees, clients, contractors, and customers to log in and interact with files as needed for their role with your business.

 Ready to take control of your user workflow?
 Try ExaVault today!